-6.4 Impact of draft fares on cost recovery, operators and Government funding
+6.4 Impact of fares on cost recovery, operators and Government funding

-To assess the impact of our draft fare decisions on the level of cost recovery, we used AECOM's findings on the efficient costs of providing rural and regional bus services and our standard building block method to estimate the total efficient costs of these services over the determination period.
+To assess the impact of our fare decisions on the level of cost recovery, we used AECOM's findings on the efficient costs of providing rural and regional bus services and our standard building block method to estimate the total efficient costs of these services over the determination period.

 In doing this, we assumed 'business as usual' in terms of the bus fleet and the number of service km travelled in a year.
 We used AECOM's recommended bus vehicle makes and models in each bus category and applied these to the number of vehicles and average age of buses in the current fleet.
-We did not include the impact of AECOM's recommended downsizing of the buses used on regular passenger services to better match patronage.67 We consider that TfNSW and operators should consider the potential for downsizing buses as well as the nature of the services provided before the current contracts expire in 2024.
+We did not include the impact of AECOM's recommended downsizing of the buses used on regular passenger services to better match patronage.
+We consider that TfNSW and operators should consider the potential for downsizing buses as well as the nature of the services provided before the current contracts expire in 2024.
 See Chapter 8 for further information on our recommended frameworks for procuring transport services including on demand services.

-We also note that the contract costs reported by TfNSW do not include an allowance for replacing buses as they reach the maximum age limits in the contracts.
-We have included an allowance for replacing such buses in our efficient cost estimates.68
+We note that the contract costs reported by TfNSW do not include an allowance for replacing buses as they reach the maximum age limits in the contracts.
+We have included an allowance for replacing such buses in our efficient cost estimates.
+We also note that in some cases the contract costs included a transition from higher costs in Year 1 to lower costs later in the later years of the contract.